pgumeson-fabric/dotfiles/README.md

 > If something goes wrong during the installation, simply re-run the above command.

 ### 3. Follow the prompts
-Chezmoi will prompt you for a few things, like your git email address and your preferred text editor (`VSCode`, `Neovim`, etc.).
+Chezmoi will prompt you for a few things, like your email address for git commits and your preferred text editor (`VSCode`, `Neovim`, etc.).
 It will then walk you through all the installation steps and use those saved configs to setup everything customized for you.

 ### 4. That's it! :sparkles:
-When you're finished, all you have to do is open a new `kitty` terminal and your new .zshrc will be loaded with your settings:cat:.
+When you're finished, all you have to do is open a new `kitty` terminal and your new .zshrc will be loaded with your settings. :cat:

 <br>

 > [!IMPORTANT]
 > If on chezmoi's first run, the installation detects that you have files in your home directory that would be overwritten,
 > you will be prompted to back them up to your `~/.dotfilesbackups` directory.
-That way you can always restore specific files, or go
+That way you can always restore specific files,
-> all the way back to the way things were.
+> or go all the way back to the way things were.

 ![backup-home](https://github.com/pgumeson-fabric/dotfiles/assets/145386658/baf95ee9-ac4d-41fb-969e-c20e0f7acede)

 <br>

 > [!NOTE]
-> During the initial installation you will be guided through the process of generationg your SSH keypair and uploading the public key to your GitHub account.
+> During the initial installation you will be guided through the process of generationg your SSH keypair and uploading the public key to your GitHub account.<br>
-> **This will not overwrite or affect any existing SSH keys you currently have**.
-However, if you current SSH key uses an older encryption method like `rsa`
+> **This will not overwrite or affect any existing SSH keys you currently have**!<br>
-> insted of `ed25519`, then you should delete your older keys from your GitHub account.:key:
+> However, if you current SSH key uses an older encryption method like `rsa` insted of `ed25519`, then you should delete your older keys from your GitHub account.:key:

 ![ssh-keygen](https://github.com/pgumeson-fabric/dotfiles/assets/145386658/2236f6bf-2584-420b-99b2-dea7779d6450)